flitnetics/jaeger-objectstorage/README.md

   jaegertracing/example-hotrod:latest \
   all
 ```

+## Kubernetes (TODO)
+This is still a work in progress.
+We will document operator configuration here.

 ## License

 The Object Storage gRPC Plugin for Jaeger is an [Apache licensed](LICENSE) open source project.